 Moreover, the U.S. SEC Division of Corporate Finance undertakes some level of review of each reporting company at least once every three years and reviews a significant number of companies more frequently.

 Since SOX compliance is crucial to keeping your company afloat, here are the other Sarbanes-Oxley sections you should focus on:

 A company’s Chief Executive Officer, or CEO, and Chief Financial Officer, or CFO, are directly responsible for the accurate documentation and certification of all financial reports submitted to the SEC.
-Set up audit committees, compensation committees, and disclosure committees composed of board members and get good legal counsel can help reinforce internal controls and limit corporate liability.
+Setting up audit committees, compensation committees, and disclosure committees composed of board members and getting good legal counsel can help reinforce internal controls and limit corporate liability.

 All of the company’s financial statements in periodic reports should be made with all material off-balance sheet liabilities, obligations, or transactions, audited by a registered public accounting firm, and published to the public.

 Any changes in a company’s financial condition or operations should be reported on an almost real-time basis using trend and qualitative information and graphic presentations to protect investors and public interest.

 SOX Section 802: Criminal Penalties for Altering Documents

 Penalties of up to 20 years imprisonment await anyone who alters, destroys, mutilates, conceals, covers up, or falsifies any record, document, or tangible object with the intent to influence, obstruct, or impede a legal investigation.
 Any auditor who fails to maintain review papers for a period of 5 years shall be fined and/or imprisoned for not more than 10 years.